nimaid/python-dl621/README.rst

 The module requires Exempi, which is only available for Linux and Mac.
 Hence, this module only works on Linux and Mac.

-On Windows, you can use Windows Subsystem for Linux (WSL) to run code using this module.
+On Windows, you can use Windows Subsystem for Linux (WSL) to install and run this module.

 To easily install everything via conda: